Yanko Georgiev: Septemvri Sofia

 On 18 June 2017 he signed with the newly promoted to Bulgarian First League team of Septemvri Sofia together with his teammates from Neftohimic last season - Ivan Valchanov and Vladislav Romanov.
 He made his debut for the team on 11 August 2017 coming on as a substitute after Valentin Galev received an injury in the 20th minute of the match against CSKA Sofia.

+Krumovgrad

+In June 2023, Georgiev joined newly promoted Krumovgrad.